GEO4530 – Geodesy and Photogrammetry

 Recommended previous knowledge

-GEG2220 - Management and presentation of geodata (discontinued) and GEG2240 - Introduction to remote sensing (basic knowledge in surveying and photogrammetry).
+- GEG2220 – Management and presentation of geodata (discontinued)

 Lectures and practicals up to 4 hours per week.
-3 obligatory assignments are to be handed in.
+From the practicals, three written assignments shall be submitted and will count towards the final grade.

-Oral final exam counts appr.
-60% of final grade.
+- A final oral exam counts c.
+60% towards the final grade.

 Language of examination